MovieAppAndroidStudio/RendeR/README.md

 - [TMDb API](https://developer.themoviedb.org/reference/intro)

 ## Product Spec
-* **Login In Screen**
+* **Login Screen**
-* User can login via username and password
+  * User can log in via username and password
 * **Sign Up Screen**
   * User can sign up for _RendeR_
 * **Search Screen**
   * User can search for movies
-* User can view details of the movie
+  * User can view details of a movie
-* User can add movies to watchlist
+  * User can add movies to a watchlist
 * **Watchlist Screen**
   * User can search for movies in their watchlist
-* User can view details of movie in their watchlist
+  * User can view details of a movie in their watchlist
-* User can change status of movies in their watchlist ("planned" or "watched")
+  * User can change the status of movies in their watchlist ("planned" or "watched")
-* Optional-Nice-To-Have
+  * _Optional/Nice-to-Have:_
-  * User can rate movies, 1-5 stars
-  * User can journal movies with their own review
-* User can rate movies, 1-5 stars
+    * User can rate movies (1–5 stars)
-* User can review movies with their own text
+    * User can write a review/journal entry for each movie
 * **Profile Screen**
   * User can view their user information
-* Optional-Nice-To-Have
+  * _Optional/Nice-to-Have:_
     * User can change their username

 ## Wireframe